Trampoline and Bounce Houses Where NJ Kids Can Get Aerial

 This birthday party bounce zone features inflatable slides, tunnels, pop-up obstacles, and a "rock" wall, in addition to a soccer target.
 Laser tag can be added to party packages.
 A weekly open jump schedule with weekend sessions is updated online.

-Pump It Up – Freehold, Hamilton, Marlton, Piscataway, Randolph, Roselle Park, Secaucus
+Pump It Up – Blackwood, Freehold, Hamilton, Lakewood, Marlton, Piscataway, Randolph, Roselle Park, Secaucus

 Before kids can go airborne, parents or caregivers are required to sign safety waivers, which can be filled out online in advance and kept on file to save time.
 Staff members monitor the trampolines and bounce surfaces to ensure jumpers follow all safety guidelines, so be sure to remind your kids of the rules before they jump.
 Check websites for each facility's hours, open jump times, pricing and special events, including toddler-only time, parents' nights out, and sensory-friendly jump sessions.
 And don't forget socks!

-Top photo: Flip into a foam pit at Get Air.
+Top photo: Climb, bounce and jump at Urban Air.
 Photos courtesy of the venues.